 At the bottom of the page, there’s a table that shows every issue from the app, sorted primarily by the potential severity of the issue, with a secondary sort by the number of URLs affected.

 You’ve probably never seen the “severity score” metrics in the app before – it’s what is used in the calculation to determine the priority of issues within the app.
-All that’s important to know is that higher scores are worse that lower scores, according to the algorithm.
+All that’s important to know is that higher scores are worse than lower scores, according to the algorithm.

 Tasks Overview Page